Study Days and Lectures

 We frequently invite a range of interesting speakers to explore with us a particular area of their expertise or knowledge.
 Sometimes we visit places of cultural interest and museums.
 We hope that by experiencing the ideas and perspectives of others we are enabled to grow in our own understanding of the horizons of God’s love for us and in our own relationship with him.
 Details can be found below of forthcoming events.

-Please be in touch with our parish office to book a ticket and make it clear whether you want a ticket for both exhibition or just the exhibition.
+The exhibition costs £20.
+Please be in touch with our parish office to book a place.

 Lent Lecture 2023: Fruits of the Spirit